apptainer/singularity-userdocs/environment_and_metadata.rst

 If you build a container from Singularity Hub or Docker Hub, the environment will be included with the container at build time.
-You can also define custom environment variables in your Recipe file like so:
+You can also define custom environment variables in your Recipe file as follows:

 .. code-block:: none